Function Basis Encoding of Numerical Features in Factorization Machines: Background and problem statement

 \subsection{The factorization machine family}

 In this work we consider several model variants, which we refer to as the factorization machine family.
-The family includes \elie{add "the"} celebrated factorization machine (FM) \cite{fm}, the field-aware factorization machine (FFM) \cite{ffm}, the field-weighted factorization machine (FwFM) \cite{fwfm}, and the field-matrixed factorization machine (FmFM) \cite{fmfm,fefm}, that generalized the former variants.
+The family includes the celebrated \emph{factorization machine} (FM) \citep{fm}, the \emph{field-aware factorization machine} (FFM) \citep{ffm}, the \emph{field-weighted factorization machine} (FwFM) \citep{fwfm}, and the \emph{field-matrixed factorization machine} (FmFM) \citep{fmfm,fefm}, that generalized the former variants.
+FMs are typically employed for supervised learning tasks on a dataset $\{ (\vx_t, y_t) \}_{t=1}^N$ with either binary or real-valued labels $y_t$.